 We know dogs, cats, and some other mammals have their own versions of coronavirus, including both those that cause GI syndromes (vomiting and diarrhea, mostly in very young puppies and kittens) and upper respiratory syndromes.
 There are two forms of coronavirus in cats, the enteric form, and the FIP form – both wet and dry.
 FIP and enteric coronavirus in cats also do not appear to be related to the current outbreak in humans.
 The two diseases cannot be easily distinguished between.
 The disease is named “coronavirus” as the virus appears to be crown-like in electron microscope images.

 The current outbreak has not changed our recommendations for vaccinating our pets.
 In general, we do not recommend vaccinating all of our dogs or cats for coronavirus.
 Some breeding females may be vaccinated against coronavirus, the intestinal form, to protect her pups.
 In high-risk cats, we may recommend vaccinating for FIP, the feline form of coronavirus.
 The current coronavirus vaccination for dogs and cats will not protect you or your pet from the COVID-19 outbreak.
-There is no current human coronavirus vaccine but research is being done to develop one.

 What you need to know about coronavirus/COVID-19: